soundasleep/railswiki/README.md

 ## MVP

 1. A nice default style
+1. Include Javascript libraries through an asset pipeline, rather than through http
+1. Put dialog Javascript into assets/, not inline
 1. When login fails, redirect to an error page, not 500

 ## TODO